 Spider mites hibernate and like to hide so check everywhere for signs of life or feeding damage or eggs.

 Early signs of mite damage.

 Spider mites and their eggs found on the back of cannabis leaves

 Because of their size and their ability to breed quickly many generations of mites can be living by the time a grower notices their intrusion into their growth.
 As their populations grow they quickly grow their environment and will spread out and eventually make webs, the sign of an advanced population with many, many generations.

 Under a microscope, you can see they have four pairs of legs, no antennae, and a body shaped like an oval.

 With well-established populations you will see entire buds/plants get covered in fine webbing from a spider mite infestation

 Image courtesy of Natalie Hummel, Louisiana State University AgCenter, Bugwood.org

 Assuming you currently have a clean room, the least invasive methods a grower can use to be ready for Two-Spot mites are preventative controls.
-Both preventative and reactive measure of control will help ensure a clean room of pest.
+Both preventative and reactive measures of control will help ensure a clean room of pests.
 But preventative will be your first line of defense.